 If a Trustee shall deem himself incapable of fulfilling his Board obligations for any reason or if any condition exists that renders the Trustee disqualified, the Trustee shall submit a written notice to the Chairman disqualifying himself from his trusteeship.
 If the Chairman shall deem himself to be disqualified for any of the foregoing reasons, he shall submit written notice to the Resident Judge of the Superior Court of Mecklenburg County.

 If a vacancy shall occur pursuant to the provisions of subsections (a) through (d) of this section, the vacancy shall be filled within 90 days after the date of the vacancy, for the unexpired portion of the term, for the same classification and in the same manner as the position was previously filled.
+Notwithstanding the above, the Board of Trustees may allow a vacancy of an elected Trustee for longer than 90 days when the Board finds that it would be more practical to wait for the next election to fill the vacancy.

 Sec.
 33. Compensation of Trustees.
 The members of the Board of Trustees of the Charlotte Firefighters' Retirement System shall serve without compensation, but shall be reimbursed for all reasonable and necessary expenses incurred through service upon said Board.